top of page

 Voodoo Ray

 A Guy Called Gerald "I remember when you brought that record home; I was like WHAT is that?..."
-Mark Wallace My brother.
-(Hip-Hop connoisseur), was never given to acknowledging my record collection favourably, so him telling me this nugget of infomation, 35 years later, while curating the exhibition , is high praise indeed.
-"A Guy Called Gerald's, Voodoo Ray" is considered one of the most important and influential tracks in the history of club music, particularly in the late
+Mark Wallace My brother, Hip-Hop connoisseur that he is, was never given to acknowledging my record collection favourably.
+Him telling me this nugget of infomation, 35 years later, while curating the exhibition is high praise, indeed.
+"A Guy Called Gerald's, Voodoo Ray" is considered one of the most important and influential tracks in the history of club music, particularly in the

 Arc of Triumph UK